Q: What assets can I keep if I file for bankruptcy?

 The two major credit reporting agencies are EQUIFAX and TRANS UNION.
 Most credit granters use both.
 These agencies do not give you a “Credit Rating” They only report your credit history and your creditor’s assessment of your record with them.
 Since lenders use your credit file as a decision making tool, it is important that your file is accurate and complete.
 You can review your file at any time.
 If you notice errors on your file you should advise the Bureau in writing so they can be corrected.
 Trustees do not report to or have access to Credit Bureau information.

-Q: How does the credit bureau obtain their information?
+Q: How does the credit bureau obtain information?

 Information is received from four major sources: